Cuba 50 is supported by the

 Raquel is realising a dream cultivated over six years, time that she took to research the issues carefully.
 She said:

 I do not talk about what I do not know.
 I live inside Cuba, and as an artist I am very observant.
-When you reach a certain age you have very large baggage of accumulated things that help when doing the work, and where you least imagine it, there is a good story in Cuba.
+When you reach a certain age you have a lot of accumulated baggage and that helps when doing the work, and where you least imagine it, there is a good story in Cuba.

 What made you move from performing to directing?
 When I studied at art school, I was interested in acting as well as directing.
 I directed the dubbing in several productions such as ‘Something else to dream', and had worked at ICAIC.
 I have never been only an actor, I have directed radio, theatre and my training as a director is self-taught, because in my generation the FAMCA was not yet established nor the schools for direction.

 In the series you notice the predominance of female characters, does this speak of a feminist trend?
 I'm not a feminist.
 I have a gender perspective because I am a woman.
 Garcia Marquez (El Gabo) said it at the end of the last century: this is the century of women.
-It is a theme that I am interested in because I have suffered it in this art world, and because Cuban society is carried on the shoulders of Cuban women today.
+It is a theme that I am interested in, and because Cuban society is carried on the shoulders of Cuban women today.
 I also touch on child and gender violence.
 But I also talk about racial discrimination with the character of Jorge Enrique Caballero.
 I believe that the artist has a very high social responsibility, as high as politicians, work well done is sometimes worth more than a speech, I have always said it.

 Is there the possibility of a third season?
 No, this is the last one, because for me - and I watch many series - by the third season they begin to delay events and take things to the improbable.
 The values of the series are then lost: that is why there will be no third season.